Ecosystem Radar

 This move not only contributes to Budapest’s rise as an innovation hotspot, but also signals a shift toward sustainable and community-driven infrastructure.
 As CEE startups seek to scale and connect, such initiatives are essential for unlocking the region’s full potential.

-Read full the coverage on The Recursive(en)
+Read the full coverage on The Recursive(en)

 About The Recursive